Indiana Sportsbooks Blow Past $150 Million Handle Mark

 Online betting should also make up an increasing share of the state’s handle, albeit Indiana’s population of 6.7 million means it won’t ever surpass that of New Jersey (nearly 9 million) and Pennsylvania (nearly 13 million).

 There’s also competition coming from neighboring states such as Michigan, which recently legalized sports betting and is expected to launch retail betting at Detroit’s commercial casinos in time for March Madness.
-Read out about this on our other site, Gamble-USA.com.
+Read all about this and how we got to this stage with Michigan on the Gamble-USA.com site.

 But in the meantime, Indiana should continue to carve out its own sports betting niche in the Midwest, with the huge markets of Chicago and Cincinnati on its doorstep.